powerhousepro69/videoinfox/readme.md

 #### Find local Video Files fast, immediately play and get info on.
 Download Video Urls effortlessly and auto play with Play Clipboard.

+#### Add URL's to The Default Download List without leaving your gui or starting Videoinfox.

 #### Create your own url download list and Videoinfox will download the entire list with Yt-dlp.

 <br />